 - A frequent occurrence within The Mafia.
 Victims include Carmine Galante, Joe Columbo (who survived but was left in a vegetative state), Sam Giancana, and Albert Anastasia.

 - Agathe Uwilingiyimana, Prime Minister of Rwanda when the genocide started, was killed by the presidential guard, along with her husband and the UN forces assigned to protect her.

 - Philip II of Macedon's dream of conquering Persia died when he was killed by one of his bodyguards.
 The reason for the assassination is unknown.
 The task of conquering Persia would eventually be carried out by Philip's son, Alexander.

 - The Egyptian military deposed President Mohamed Morsi by having his own guards kidnap him and bring him to a naval base for holding.

-- In 1981, Egyptian President and Nobel Peace Prize winner Anwar Sadat was assassinated by his royal guard during a military parade, due to making peace with Israel after the Yom-Kippur War.
+- In 1981, Egyptian President and Nobel Peace Prize winner Anwar Sadat was assassinated by his guards during a military parade, due to making peace with Israel after the Yom-Kippur War.

 - Had he not been caught passing counterfeit money, Life Guard member Thomas Hickey could have done this to George Washington.
 Hickey claimed to be part of a conspiracy of many soldiers who planned to defect to the British side of the War of Independence.